Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

 Jimmy Butler Insights vs. the Celtics

-- This season, he's accounted for 3.7% of his team's three-pointers made, averaging 0.6 per game.
+- This season, Jimmy Butler has made 7.5 shots from the floor per game, which adds up to 14.9% of his team's total makes.

-- Butler's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Celtics have conceded 111.4 points per game, which is fourth-best in the league.
+- The Celtics allow 111.4 points per game, fourth-ranked in the NBA.

-- The Celtics are the 18th-ranked squad in the NBA, giving up 44 rebounds per game.
+- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per contest.

-- In terms of assists, the Celtics are ranked second in the league, allowing 23.1 per contest.
+- Allowing 23.1 assists per game, the Celtics are the second-ranked squad in the league.

-- Looking at 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.
+- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Jimmy Butler vs. the Celtics